-- a.
+a.
 FAOs are the Navy's globally embedded, persistently forward, strategic operators.
 Career progression produces FAOs who bring assured global access and posture, interoperability with U.S. partners, and combined lethality with positional advantage for the Fleet.
 FAOs achieve the global objectives in the National Defense Strategy and the CNO's Building Allies & Partners lines of effort.
-Successful FAOs demonstrate sustained superior performance and increasing responsibilities along three billet types: Security Cooperation (OPNAV, Fleet and CCMD Staff or Offices of Defense Cooperation; Human Intelligence and Influence Operations (Defense Attaché Service); and Strategy, Plans, Policy (Navy, Joint, or Inter-Agency staffs). - b.
+Successful FAOs demonstrate sustained superior performance and increasing responsibilities along three billet types: Security Cooperation (OPNAV, Fleet and CCMD Staff or Offices of Defense Cooperation); Human Intelligence and Influence Operations (Defense Attaché Service); and Strategy, Plans, Policy (Navy, Joint, or Inter-Agency staffs).

+b.
 Fully qualified FAOs receive one of five regional FA(x) AQDs: FA1 CENTCOM, FA2 INDOPACOM, FA3 SOUTHCOM, FA4 EUCOM, and FA5 AFRICOM.
-These AQDs require a regionally focused political-military master's or equivalent, documented language proficiency at an Interagency Language Roundtable level of 2 or higher in two of three modalities (listening, reading, speaking), and no fewer than six months of in-region experience.
-FAOs still working towards full qualification hold the "FT" AQD. - c.
-Non-observed time for language study, master's-level education, and billet specific training (attaché or security assistance) is expected and should not be viewed negatively. - d.
+These AQDs require a regionally-focused, political-military master's or equivalent, documented language proficiency at an Interagency Language Roundtable level of 2 or higher in two of three modalities (listening, reading, speaking), and no fewer than six months of in-region experience.
+FAOs still working towards full qualification hold the "FT" AQD.

+c.
+Non-observed time for language study, master's-level education, and billet specific training (attaché or security assistance) is expected and should not be viewed negatively.

+d.
 For merit reorder consideration, clear recommendations toward early promotion, and especially future flag officer potential, should accompany sustained superior performance.
 Additional consideration should be afforded to officers who distinguish themselves in arduous overseas assignments typified by one or more of the following: mandatory unaccompanied billets; duty in remote, austere, and challenging locations typically with unstable governments or significant environmental hazards (poor sanitation, high pollution, weak healthcare facilities, etc.); and/or tours in non-permissive environments usually under authoritarian regimes.

-- e.
-Fully qualified officers who have an FA(x) AQD are expected to have completed JFAO Phase II and be current in a foreign language at 2/2 or above. - f.
-Best qualified officers demonstrate sustained superior performance in increasing levels of leadership across a variety of FAO billet types. - g.
-Superior performance in an O-5 Milestone tour is valued by the FAO Community.
-Completion of a FAO milestone tour is indicated by the FM2 AQD. - h.
-At this level, the FAO Community also values: - (1) Demonstrated leadership advancing the National Defense Strategy objectives versus great power competitors regardless of region. - (2) Demonstrated leadership developing Globally Integrated Base Plans, Global Campaign Plans, or Theater Security Cooperation plans, as well as leading GO/FO level international strategic engagements and exercises. - (3) Progression towards foreign language proficiency level of 3 or above, and significant progress towards JQO.
+e.
+Fully qualified officers have an FA(x) AQD and are expected to have completed JFAO Phase I and be current in a foreign language at 2/2 or above.

+f.
+Best qualified officers demonstrate sustained superior performance leading their peers in at least one FAO billet type.

+g.
+At this level, the FAO Community also values:

+(1) Demonstrated leadership advancing the National Defense Strategy objectives versus great power competitors regardless of region.

+(2) Demonstrated leadership developing Globally Integrated Base Plans, Global Campaign Plans, or Theater Security Cooperation plans, as well as leading GO/FO level international strategic engagements and exercises.

+(3) Progression towards foreign language proficiency level of 3 or above.
+Completion of advanced strategic and operational courses (MSOC, MOPC, JAWS, JIOPC, etc.); significant progress towards JPME I.

-12. Information Warfare (IW) Community Considerations
+11. Information Warfare Community (IW) Community Considerations a.

-a.
 The IW Community is comprised of officers in the Oceanography (180X), Cryptologic Warfare (181X), Information Professionals (182X), Naval Intelligence (183X), and Cyber Warfare Engineer (184x) communities and the Space Cadre.
 The IW Community was created to more effectively and collaboratively lead and manage the officers who possess extensive skills in information-intensive specialties.
 The IW Community aspires to assure command and control, generate predictive battle space awareness, and deliver integrated non-kinetic and kinetic fires, including effective maneuver across cyberspace, the electromagnetic spectrum, and space as a warfighting capability, within fleet and joint force.